FordyceLab/micrio/README.md

 The Python package to control micrIO (and other devices such as *pressure manifolds*, *MFCS units*, and *syringe pumps*) is provided in the pip-installable `acqpack` repository.

 This repository contains supplemental information for `Longwell, S.A.; Fordyce, P.M.
-Lab on a Chip (2019).` It details how to assemble micrIO, as well as the experiment/data analysis used to validate the platform.
+Lab on a Chip (under review).` It details how to assemble micrIO, as well as the experiment/data analysis used to validate the platform.

 Large files (videos, images) are included in the repository via git-lfs.
 Downloading the repository as a .zip will not include these files.